 Values are the backbone of a strong company culture.
 When done correctly, core values guide business decisions, give purpose to your mission statement and inform how employees interact with one another.
 Furthermore, having an agreed-upon, public-facing list of core values ensures you hire the right people and continue to cultivate a positive work culture as your business scales.

 Take the time to carefully consider your list of core values.
 Engage the leadership team, members of the HR department and some of your most-tenured employees to be a part of the conversation.
 When possible, bring your entire team into the fold.
-If employees have a say in the organization’s values and mission, as well as believe in them, they're more likely to become promoters and share how great it is to work for your company.
+If employees have a say in the organization’s values and mission, as well as believe in them, they’re more likely to become promoters and share how great it is to work for your company.
 This, ultimately, leads to more employee referrals, which are the number one source for hires.
 Keep your list of values concise so as to be intentional and actionable.
-Once finalized, instruct your team in the new core values and make value training a part of your onboarding process.
+Once the list is finalized, instruct your team in the new core values and make value training a part of your onboarding process.

 Implement your company mission